China National Erzhong Group

 China National Erzhong Group is a Chinese state-owned heavy machinery company, which makes smelting and forging equipment, with its headquarters in Deyang, Sichuan.
 In 2015, it defaulted on interest payments after a local court accepted a restructuring request from one of its creditors.

 As of 2008, it had 12,650 employees.

+Overview

+Erzhong is a manufacturer of numerous aggregates for Chinese infrastructure, including critical one.
+It includes nuclear power plants projects, crankshafts for cargo ships, hydroelectric power turbines blades.
+Yet one of its unique achievements is a 22,00-ton steel hydraulic press forge that is used for production of bulkheads, landing gear, engine parts for China's Air Force and commercial passenger planes.
+It was suggested it can be used for aircraft carriers production, armor plating, spacecraft, and high-pressure mining tools.